-A single bottle of beer that was loitering in the refrigerator turned this Beer Braised Pulled Pork Enchiladas Verde into a magical Mexican meal.
+A single bottle of beer turns these Beer Braised Pulled Pork Enchiladas Verde into a magical Mexican meal.
 The slow cooker insures a steamy blend of flavors.

 Enchiladas fall into the comfort food category in a big way.
 When someone makes you enchiladas it means they love you.
 Enchiladas are a labor of love and quite frankly time consuming.
 The results are worth every bit of effort.
 That first cut with a fork into a creamy, cheesy, steamy rolled tortilla is like wrapping yourself in a blanket and sitting on the couch.